grafana/k6-docs/docs/sources/v0.53.x/javascript-api/k6-experimental/fs/_index.md

 })();

 export default async function () {
+  // Seek to the beginning of the file await file.seek(0, SeekMode.Start);

   // About information about the file const fileinfo = await file.stat();
   if (fileinfo.name != 'bonjour.txt') {